Laser Dentistry Today

 In recent years, laser dentistry has superseded many traditional dentistry practices, making treatments more precise and less painful.
-This newer style of dentistry utilizes intense beams of light projected by a dental laser.
+This newer style of dentistry utilizes intense beams of light projected by a soft tissue laser.
 Dental lasers can be used to perform a wide variety of treatments, including soft tissue shaping and removal.

 Here are some of the other benefits associated with laser dentistry: